 The report is published by the World Watch List, a research group that issues an annual ranking of the 50 countries where Christians are under the most pressure for their faith.
 The World Watch List is a unit of Open Doors International, a global non-profit organisation that provides support to pressured Christians.

 Tallying the absence of people is tricky enough.
 The task is made more difficult by census counts across the region that, when conducted at all, tend to be irregular and their documents kept from public view, Tozman writes.

-News accounts regularly report that the Coptic Christian population of Egypt is about 10 per cent, or 8 million, of the country’s 82 million people.
+News accounts regularly report that the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian population of Egypt is about 10 per cent, or 8 million, of the country’s 82 million people.
 The late Coptic Pope Shenouda II put the number at 12 million, though Tozman points out that several of Shenouda’s own bishops later acknowledged they didn’t have any hard numbers for their own regions.
 The report puts more faith in a study by Arab West Report, which estimates the true number to be about 4 million.